 Hunger in West Virginia

-West Virginia suffers from a poverty rate of 17.9%, 5 points higher than the national average.
+West Virginia suffers from a food insecurity rate of 15.3%.

 Thirty-one counties are classified as either At-Risk or Distressed.
 These counties rank in the worst 25% of the nation's counties according to economic status indicators.
 Poverty is the #1 influence on food security and hunger.